ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 **Project pages:** [Git-Hub-Project](https://github.com/ivan-zapreev/Back-Off-Language-Model-SMT)

 ##Introduction
 This is a fork project from the Back Off Language Model(s) for SMT project aimed at creating the entire phrase-based SMT translation infrastructure.
-This project follows a client/server atchitecture based on WebSockets for C++ and consists of the three main applications:
+This project follows a client/server architecture based on Web Sockets for C++ and consists of the three main applications:

 + **bpbd-client** - is a thin client to send the translation job requests to the translation server and obtain results
 + **bpbd-server** - the the translation server consisting of the following main components:
     - *Decoder* - the decoder component responsible for translating text from one language into another
     - *LM* - the language model implementation allowing for seven different trie implementations and responsible for estimating the target language phrase probabilities.
-    - *TM* - the translation model implementation required for providing source to target language phrase translation and the probailities thereof.
+    - *TM* - the translation model implementation required for providing source to target language phrase translation and the probabilities thereof.
     - *RM* - the reordering model implementation required for providing the possible translation order changes and the probabilities thereof
-+ **lm-query** - a stand-alone language model query tool that allows to perform labguage model queries and estimate the joint phrase probabilities.
++ **lm-query** - a stand-alone language model query tool that allows to perform language model queries and estimate the joint phrase probabilities.

-To keep a clear view of the used terminology further we will privide some details on the phrase based statistical machine translation as given on the picture below, taken from [TAUS MT SHOWCASE slides](http://www.slideshare.net/TAUS/10-april-2013-taus-mt-showcase-mt-for-southeast-asian-languages-aw-ai-ti-institute-for-infocomm-18665069).
+To keep a clear view of the used terminology further we will provide some details on the phrase based statistical machine translation as given on the picture below, taken from [TAUS MT SHOWCASE slides](http://www.slideshare.net/TAUS/10-april-2013-taus-mt-showcase-mt-for-southeast-asian-languages-aw-ai-ti-institute-for-infocomm-18665069).

 ![Statistical Machine Translation Approach Image](./docs/images/smt/smt.jpg "Statistical Machine Translation Approach")